Trump: Crimea was 'taken' by Russia

 Russia annexed Crimea, a territory in the former Soviet republic of Ukraine, in March 2014 following tensions with its neighbor.

-The White House and the Kremlim have engaged in back-and-forth commentry over Crimea in recent days.
+The White House and the Kremlin have engaged in back-and-forth commentry over Crimea in recent days.
 Trump's Press Secretary Sean Spicer said Tuesday: "President Trump has made it very clear that he expects the Russian government to deescalate violence in the Ukraine and return Crimea."

 On Wednesday morning, Russia's Foreign Ministry spokeswoman Maria Zakharova said Russia would not return the territory.